 Hailing from the western slope of Colorado, Niehues is no stranger to nature.

 "I grew up with the scenery," he said.
 "I've always been just infatuated with it, and it became my passion."

 That passion turned into a career – 35 years and counting – of turning trail maps into works of art.
 Every line and every drop of color on the maps are applied by hand, as was done by Niehues's predecessors.

 "There's a lot of history involved, but there's more than that," he said.

 According to Niehues, creating maps the modern way with computers and computer-generated images doesn’t connect with the great outdoors.

 Niehues carries on the tradition of hand-painting maps, with his chosen medium being watercolors.

-Unlike most landscape paintings that capture a scene as-is, Niehues’s maps are a fusion of capturing a scene as-is and a view that’s most beneficial for skiers navigating the slopes.
+Unlike most landscape paintings that capture a scene as-is, Niehues’s maps are a fusion of capturing both the scene and a view that’s most beneficial for skiers navigating the slopes.